ST BRITIUS CHURCHYARD

 Station Road is where are burials and burials of ashes takes place.

-The churchyard is divided into four quadrants (North
+be divided into four

-West, North East, South West and
+main quadrants (North West, North East, South West and South East)

-South East) with a fifth area (South) designated as our cremation area.
+with a fifth area (South) designated as our cremation area.

 We are indebted to Wendy Morgan for her painstaking work to record the inscriptions on each plot.